 Your offer explained

-Going to university is an amazing experience.
-We’re really glad you’ve applied to study with us and we hope you select the University of Leeds as your firm choice.
+We’re glad you’ve applied to study at the University of Leeds, and we hope you select us as your firm choice.

 Conditional offer holders